sbunivedu/git-and-github-foundamentals-dross531/README.md

 looking forward to learning more about software engineering philosophy and getting started on our projects!

-hope you're having a great week, drew ross the computer boss 🤖
+hope you're having a great week,<br>drew ross the computer boss 🤖